rust-lang/book/src/ch17-04-TODO.md

 before we move on—kind of like racing one future against another.
 This operation is often named `race` for exactly that reason.

-In Listing 17-TODO, we use `race` to run two futures, `slow` and `fast` against each other.
-First, we introduce the two futures.
+In Listing 17-TODO, we use `race` to run two futures, `slow` and `fast`, against each other.
 Each one prints a message when it starts running, pauses for some amount of time by calling and awaiting `sleep`, and then prints another message when it finishes.
 Then we pass both to `trpl::race` and wait for one of them to finish.
-(The outcome here won’t be too
-surprising: `fast` wins!)
+(The outcome here won’t be too surprising: `fast` wins!)

 <Listing number="17-TODO" caption="Using `race` to get the result of whichever future finishes first" file-name="src/main.rs">